thesamc/PortionWizard/README.md

-# Rad Recipe Machine - Recipe Scaling Tool
+# Rad Recipe Machine / PortionWizard (name in progress...)

 A vibrant, retro-styled web application built with vanilla JavaScript that helps users scale recipe ingredients up or down.
 This interactive tool features a playful design with bold colors, dynamic animations, and practical functionality for recipe management.